Countries

 MicroResearch remains a flexible program, having been adapted in a myriad of regions, contexts, and for a range of audiences.
 Workshops with MicroResearch principles have been offered in disciplines beyond traditional health research, including agriculture, engineering, and computer science.

 While MicroResearch has roots in East Africa, it has expanded into Asia, with workshops delivered in Nepal, Indonesia, and India.
-In 2016, it was brought to Canada, first in Nova Scotia, and later in Newfoundland and Labrador, Ontario, British Columbia, and Saskatchewan.
+In 2016, it was brought to Canada, first in Nova Scotia, and later in Newfoundland and Labrador, Ontario, British Columbia, and Alberta, with workshops planned in Saskatchewan as well.
 The growth of MicroResearch in these various contexts reflects the apparent need for research capacity to address issues at the local level.

 Micro-finance has shown that a small infusion of capital can “prime the pump” to creative local economic productivity.
-Since 2008, MicroResearch has used a similar approach to train local health care professionals to find sustainable solutions to local health problems using community focused research.
-Through three stages.
+Since 2008, MicroResearch has used a similar approach to train local health care professionals and community members to find sustainable solutions to local health problems using community focused research.

-MicroResearch ensures small research projects will have a real impact on health.
-Teaching research skills across the entire health-care provider spectrum also unleashes a local culture of inquiry, to identify and solve new problems.
+MicroResearch ensures small research projects will have a real impact on health, well-being, and public safety.
+Teaching research skills across communities also unleashes a local culture of inquiry, to identify and solve new problems.

 Improving health care outcomes with innovative community based research